 6.3 International

 As indicated earlier, researchers belong to both institutions and to disciplines.
-All disciplines are international in nature, and so it is critical that there are coordinated international approaches to reducing barriers to data exchance and re-use.
+All disciplines are international in nature, and so it is critical that there are coordinated international approaches to reducing barriers to data exchange and re-use.
 The RDA is one example of such a coordinated approach.

 Appendix A: Roles and Tasks